suet-lee/turtlebot4-hsi-study/README.md

 ## Run pipeline for qualisys tracking

 This pipeline assumes that the turtlebots are set up with the correct discovery server settings and ROS_DOMAIN_ID=0.
-See https://github.com/suet-lee/turtlebot4-hsi-study/ref/0_discovery_server_setup.md for more details.
+See [notes on the discovery server setup](https://github.com/suet-lee/turtlebot4-hsi-study/ref/0_discovery_server_setup.md) for more details.

 1. In terminal 1: Start fastdds discovery server
   ```